gisisfun/map_polygons/batch_files/readme.md

 | Merge attrib data     | batch_files | shape_11_16.sh    | shape_11_16.vrt    | shape_11_16.sql    |

 The SQL code has been written to pruduce the final product and a descriptive presentation of the process.

+Table of processing files and their input and output files

 | File             | Input                            | Output                           |
 | ----------------:|---------------------------------:|---------------------------------:|